erdognae/PCB-HSS/README.md

 * IoT-based Environment Monitoring Stations.
 * Educational Robotics Kits.

-## Disclaimer
+This project is developed for educational purposes at **Gazi University**.
-This project is developed for educational and research purposes at **Gazi University**.
+The card is a basic design and can be improved much more and may have shortcomings.